 Understandably, most of us don’t have the time to memorize multiple operators.
 That’s where Twitter’s Advanced Search comes in.

-Advanced search breaks down your search to its key elements and filters out any irrelevant or unrelated results. return only the information relevant for and filters them immediately.
+Advanced search breaks down your search to its key elements and filters out any irrelevant or unrelated results.
+It returns only the information relevant and filters them immediately.
 In essence, it’s a query generator for the standard search bar.
 It does all the heavy lifting by producing the “search code” for you.

 How to Access Twitter’s Advanced Search

 Twitter’s Advanced Search is a great tool to use for research, but it’s only available on Twitter’s web app.
 You cannot access it using the mobile app on Android or iOS.